-While t is the overall control delay, NR is the number

-Table 2 Maximum number of robots that the application can serve with different NPCs of robots, k and b are coefficients for the linear function, and $\Delta T$ is the execution period of the Time Spout.
-The reason for selecting $t > T + \Delta T$ is that only under this condition can the instance run in full load. which can reflect the computation capacity of the instance.
+While t is the overall control delay, NR is the number of robots, k and b are coefficients for the linear function, and $\Delta T$ is the execution period of the Time Spout.
+The reason for selecting $t > T + \Delta T$ is that only under this condition can the instance run in full load, which can reflect the computation capacity of the instance.